Why is the first year of school so important?

 Understanding and adapting to different learning styles

-At The Royal School, in order to harness an enjoyment of learning we make very deliberate choices of the language we use to engage the children and of how to set up a day’s learning experience.
+At The Royal School, to harness an enjoyment of learning, we make very deliberate choices of the language we use to engage the children and of how to set up a day’s learning experience.
 Activities require the children to participate actively in a kinesthetic way, both inside and outside; resources are tactile and encourage physical manipulation whilst at the same time, a large emphasis is placed on communication and language development.

-Pupil-Teacher relationship is key
+The pupil-Teacher relationship is key

 When teachers forge a close relationship with the children and their parents, the children feel safe.
 This sense of security is essential to children’s effectiveness in learning.
-If in a warm, caring environment which encourages young children to have a go, try again, succeed, all in the knowledge that they have supportive adults around them.
+If in a warm, caring environment that encourages young children to have a go, try again, succeed, all in the knowledge that they have supportive adults around them.
 Being a good learner and a model student is not about getting things right straight away all the time or being perfectly behaved; it is about having the confidence and courage to make mistakes and learn from them.
 Once children (and adults!) recognise this and accept that life’s journey has bumps along the way, they enjoy the ride so much more!

 To find out more about The Royal Prep School, email firstname.lastname@example.org